Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Too Loud

 Besides sanding marks, this sander can be loud during usage.
-If you don’t want to experience hearing damage, we urge you to use ear protection.
+If you don’t want to experience hearing damage, it’s a good idea to use ear protection.

 Orbital Sander Overview